icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 [Simone](https://github.com/Helmi/claude-simone) by [Helmi](https://github.com/Helmi)
 A broader project management workflow for Claude Code that encompasses not just a set of commands, but a system of documents, guidelines, and processes to facilitate project planning and execution.

+## Tooling

+- [Claude Code Flow](https://github.com/ruvnet/claude-code-flow) - This mode serves as a code-first orchestration layer, enabling Claude to write, edit, test, and optimize code autonomously across recursive agent cycles.

+- [Claude Code Router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.

+- [Claude Composer](https://github.com/possibilities/claude-composer) - A tool that adds small enhancements to Claude Code.

+- [Claude Hub](https://github.com/claude-did-this/claude-hub) - A webhook service that connects Claude Code to GitHub repositories, enabling AI-powered code assistance directly through pull requests and issues.
+This integration allows Claude to analyze repositories, answer technical questions, and help developers understand and improve their codebase through simple @mentions.

+- [Claude Squad](https://github.com/smtg-ai/claude-squad) - Claude Squad is a terminal app that manages multiple Claude Code, Codex (and other local agents including Aider) in separate workspaces, allowing you to work on multiple tasks simultaneously.

+- [Claude Swarm](https://github.com/parruda/claude-swarm) - Launch Claude Code session that is connected to a swarm of Claude Code Agents.

+- [Claude Task Master](https://github.com/eyaltoledano/claude-task-master) - A task management system for AI-driven development with Claude, designed to work seamlessly with Cursor AI.

+- [Container Use](https://github.com/dagger/container-use) - Development environments for coding agents.
+Enable multiple agents to work safely and independently with your preferred stack.

+## Additional Resources

 [wcygan's slash-commands megalist](https://github.com/wcygan/dotfiles/tree/d8ab6b9f5a7a81007b7f5fa3025d4f83ce12cc02/claude/commands) by [wcygan](https://github.com/wcygan)
 A pretty stunning list (88 at the time of this post!) of slash-commands ranging from agent orchestration, code review, project management, security, documentation, self-assessment, almost anything you can dream of.